oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 | ::${t}SysmanFirmwareFlash()            | Flash a new firmware image. |

 ${"##"} <a name="mem">Querying memory modules</a>
-The following functions provide access to information about the local memory modules on the device:
+The following functions provide access to information about the device memory modules:

 | Function                               | Description |
 | :---                                   | :---        |